taigereye/cs91r/README.md

 - FF and RES plants have the same capacity factor and are built to the same generation size.
 - RES plant lifetime (and resulting need for replacement) can be modeled as Bernoulli probability of failure each year (probability is reciprocal of lifetime).
 - If a RES plant fails, it fails at the beginning of year t and is immediately replaced (can resume normal operations by the end of the year).
+- Probability of transitioning from tech stage `v` to `v+1` is independent of `v` and time.
+- Carbon tax grows exponentially with time.

 ### MDP v1